 - AV Preeminent® Peer Review Rated by Martindale-Hubbell

-- Selected to Best Lawyers in America, Commercial Litigation
+- Selected to The Best Lawyers in America©, Commercial Litigation, Litigation - Health Care

 - Selected to the Upstate New York Super Lawyers list